Back to Blog

 Purchase Price vs. Total Cost of Ownership

-It's easy to focus solely on the purchase price, but the total cost of owning a boat is much more comprehensive.
 According to the National Marine Manufacturers Association (NMMA), the average price of a new boat is around $60,000.
-However, ownership costs can often add 10% to 20% of the boat's value annually.
+Here’s the kicker: you can expect to spend an additional 10% to 20% of the boat's value every year just to own it.

 Calculate Monthly Payments